 Some highlights of my 35 year career included:

 - Completion of several 25-year, longitudinal studies on the impact of early intervention,

 - Development of the LEAP Model of inclusive services for young children with autism,

 - Having the opportunity to work closely with extraordinary colleagues, including Sam Odom, Howard Goldstein, Diane Sainato, Barbara Smith, Mark Wolery, Carl Dunst, Scott McConnell, Mary Louise Hemetter, Lise Fox and Glen Dunlap

-My Work at UC Denver
+My Work at CU Denver

 I direct the Positive Early Learning Experiences (PELE) Center in the School of Education & Human Development.
 PELE is comprised of the following research, development and clinical programs: